v8/v8.dev/src/blog/v8-release-72.md

 ### `async`/`await`

-V8 v7.2 comes with [a faster `async`/`await` implementation](/blog/fast-async#await-under-the-hood).
+V8 v7.2 comes with [a faster `async`/`await` implementation](/blog/fast-async#await-under-the-hood), enabled by default.
 We have made [a spec proposal](https://github.com/tc39/ecma262/pull/1250) and are currently gathering web compatibility data in order for the change to be officially merged into the ECMAScript specification.

 ### Spread elements